slavahatnuke/kafka-rest-scalability/README.md

 - When I delete `consumer instance #1` second consumer `consumer instance #2` works as expected.

 - **Questions**
-- If I am wrong with `kafka or/and kafka rest` configuration could you suggest or correct one to fix the issue?
+- If I am wrong with `kafka or/and kafka rest` configuration could you suggest or correct this one to fix the issue?
-- If it's the issue: What information can I add to easily reproduce a case?
+- If it's the issue: What information can I add to easily reproduce a case or help?